 Naviglio Martesana – from Milano to Trezzo sull’Adda

-36 kilometers of cycle-pedestrian path on the Canal, within everyone’s reach.
+36 kilometers of an easy cycle-pedestrian path.
 Starting from the city

 Naviglio Martesana (or Naviglio Piccolo) is a 36-kilometer canal that includes an easy and safe cycle path and a protected pedestrian street.